dn-ezr/alioth-compiler/doc/design.chapter 2.md

 You can use compiler to install, pack and publish packages.

-Package consists of parts, each part holds a list of resources to be shared.
-There are two main parts, they are main and dev.
+There are two important attributes for package, which are "package name" and "section name".

+Packages with the same package name will be merged when installing, use section name to manage different resources each time.

 Startup the compiler in resources server mode as a daemon process and run command to host a package, the resources server will send meta message to other known resources server.